ibexa/documentation-developer/docs/infrastructure_and_maintenance/environments.md

 ---
-description: In Ibexa DXP you can use environment provided by Symfony in virtual host configuration, as well as to create custom environments.
+description: In Ibexa DXP you can use environment provided by Symfony in virtual host configuration, and to create custom environments.
 ---

 # Environments

 Environment configuration is provided by Symfony. [[= product_name =]] additionally enables you to specify environments in virtual host configuration.
-You can configure several environments, such as production, development or staging.
+You can configure several environments, such as production, development, or staging.
 You can have different configuration sets for each of them.

 !!! tip